Gweylorth/PartyMaster_Script/README.md

 So yeah, do not dwell on that.

+Some code is lacking, because I tweaked some of Unity's standard assets (2DCameraFollower for instance), but it's marginal and does not really needs being kept here.

 ## Wadda game aboot?

 PartyMaster is a two-player game about a quite common neighboring issue : one